Blog Hero

 1. Heat & Massage

 Tears consist of oil, water, and mucus.
 When the tiny glands along your eyelids become inflamed or clogged, it can lead to dry eye.
-Applying warm compresses can help ease irritation and loosen up clogged oils.
+Applying warm compresses can help ease irritation and loosen up clogged oils, serving as an effective method for how to reduce inflammation in eyes naturally.
 Here’s how to do it:

 • Wet a clean washcloth with warm water.